Usage API

 Response Fields:

-(array): Array of usage entries, each containing:bot_name
+• data (array): Array of usage entries, each containing:

-(string): Chat name, if points were used on a chat.
-Populated ifusage_type==Chat
+• chat_name (string): Chat name, if points were used on a chat.
+Populated if usage_type==Chat

-(string): Canvas app name, if points were used on a canvas app.
-Populated ifusage_type==Canvas App
+• App name (string): Canvas app name, if points were used on a canvas app.
+Populated if usage_type==Canvas App

 Examples: